 Most of the website design companies recommend WordPress without knowing much of its positives and negatives.
 Probably the reason they do that because it is easy to implement and some other factors.

 WordPress can be a great choice in certain situations and it can be bad or worse in other scenarios.

 WordPress SEO Impact

 Let’s assume that a restaurant business owner decides to have a new website where information about the restaurant can be there like: menu, opening hours, booking request etc. And the business owner expects better ranking so that it can be easily found on Google and lastly they are busy doing their stuff so if there will be any changes, he will request web developer to handle that.

 Now, in the scenario, there is absolutely no need of WordPress website.
 A simple static website with proper navigation and better usability on mobile and desktop with SEO consideration should be the prime focus.
 Note that WordPress website consumes more resources to run and speed is a ranking factor for Google.
 Also, if the website owner would like to have a blog to gain more quality traffic then separate WordPress blog can be installed which will have no impact on the website.

 A client needs a website for his finance business where he will be talking about the latest market trend on a very regular basis, and he may have different staff to write and contribute in different areas.
 In this scenario, it perfectly makes sense to use WordPress.
 As its a great platform for producing regular content.

 Positives about WordPress

-It offers great range of plugins to manage stuff including SEO.
+It offers a great range of plugins related to SEO and other tasks.

 Negatives about WordPress

 It consumes a lot more resources to run in compared to normal or custom websites.

-Possibility of getting infected by virus if not updated on time.
+Possibility of getting infected by virus if not updated on time and managed properly.